imshentastic/Everquote/README.md

 # Everquote
 https://everquote-app.herokuapp.com/ "Everquote's Homepage"

 Everquote is a website and web app clone of Evernote - the popular notes editing and management site.
-It is a CRUD app built on Redux-React front-end and Rails back-end, using Postgres as our relational database management system, and using SCSS for styling.
-We also use Webpack to bundle modules for Javascript.
-It is written with a combination of Javascript, Ruby, and SQL.
+It is a CRUD app built on Redux-React front-end and Ruby on Rails back-end, using PostgreSQL as our relational database management system, using SASS for styling, and Webpack to bundle JS modules.

 Everquote has many of the same capabilities of the original web app, including user creation/authentication, note and notebook creation, deletion, editing, and viewing.
-It also utilizes Quill, an open source  WYSIWYG text editor libary with customizable rich text formatting capabilities.
+It also utilizes Quill, an open source  WYSIWYG text editor library with customizable rich text formatting capabilities.
 <p align="center">
     <img width="600" height="600" src="https://github.com/imshentastic/Everquote/blob/master/app/assets/images/penguin-icon.png" alt="Everquote icon">
 </p>